-- You must configure a load-balancer IP address for each node in your cluster. - Load-balance traffic on port 8000 across the ElectricFlow servers on port 8000 - Act as an SSL endpoint for port 8443 and load-balance the traffic on that port across the ElectricFlow servers on port 8000. - Act as an SSL endpoint for port 61613 and load-balance the traffic on that port across the ElectricFlow servers on port 61613. - The load balancer should be able to perform frequent health check HTTP GET requests for a specific URL and take servers temporarily out of rotation if they receive an HTTP status 503 response. - There are no requirements for the state associated with a user session to be replicated across the cluster.
+- You must configure a load-balancer IP address for each node in your cluster. - Load-balance traffic on port 8000 across the ElectricFlow servers on port 8000 - Act as an SSL endpoint for port 8443 and load-balance the traffic on that port across the ElectricFlow servers on port 8000. - Act as an SSL endpoint for port 61613 and load-balance the traffic on that port across the ElectricFlow servers on port 61613.

+- The load balancer should be able to perform frequent health check HTTP GET requests for a specific URL and take servers temporarily out of rotation if they receive an HTTP status 503 response.
+For example, for the ElectricFlow server, this URL can be used: http://<server-host-name>:<server-http-port>/commanderRequest/health. - There are no requirements for the state associated with a user session to be replicated across the cluster.